amongopin/PlayerTime/README.md

 ## ❗ WARNING

-THIS PLUGIN WAS CREATED ONLY FOR PAPER 26.2!
+THIS PLUGIN WAS CREATED ONLY FOR **PAPER 26.2** AND **PURPUR 26.2** BUILDS!
 DO NOT TRY TO USE THIS PLUGIN ON OTHER VERSIONS OF THE PAPER, OR YOUR SERVER CAN CRASH!